I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 - Why did Jane say that, “while he [Rochester] spoke [about her staying with him as his mistress] my very conscience and reason turned traitors against me, and charged me with crime in resisting him”?
 What crime would it have been at that time for her to do so, against the laws of the country, against society, and against her own beliefs?

 - Why did Jane also say to Rochester in the above scene that “Laws and principles are not for the times when there is no temptation: they are for such moments as this, when body and soul rise in mutiny against their rigour…” ?
-What laws and principles was her body resisting, and which ones her soul?
+What laws and principles were her body resisting, and which ones were her soul?
 What was her internal conflict and why?

 Can you think of other examples when people should follow laws and principles, though their bodies and souls rage against them?
 Is it good to have them at such times?
 Why?

 - When speaking bluntly with St. John about his feelings for Miss Oliver, Jane admitted to surprising him.
 But she admitted that for her, “I felt at home in this sort of discourse.
 I could never rest in communication with strong...refined minds...til I had passed the outworks of conventional reserve, and crossed the threshold of confidence…” What do you think John’s reaction to that was, as opposed to Rochester-did one find this aspect of her personality more appealing than the other did?
 Is this perhaps why she was able to bond so closely and quickly with Diana and Mary, and Miss Temple and Helen, and even why she never could with Miss Ingram, Miss Reed, or her own cousins, Georgiana and Eliza?
-Did that say more about Miss Ingram’s intellect, or Jane’s personality?
+Did that say more about Miss Ingram’s intellect or Jane’s personality?
 What type of personality does this reveal Jane to have, that she would prefer deep, personal conversation to “small talk.”
 Are there other famous literary characters, or authors, who have proven to be like this?
 What makes some people so blunt and to the point, and despising small talk or socially conventional conversation?
 Is this a reason why many people identify with Jane Eyre’s character?
 Do you?

 - St John does not understand Jane or her desires for a multitude of reasons (feel free to discuss those), one of which is that he “cannot at all imagine the craving I have for fraternal and sisterly love.
 I never had a home, I never had brothers or sisters…” Why does he not understand this about her, and why does she crave it so much when she has had homes at Gateshead, at Thornfield, and at Lowood, and sisters in Helen and others?
-How could you argue that none of those were her home?
+How could you argue that none of those was her home?
 What difference is there between a blood sister and a chosen sister-can a chosen bond be stronger than a biological one?
 Why and how?
 Did she ever mention anything to Rochester about home?

 - Is it possible that somehow Jane really did hear Mr. Rochester call out her name, especially considering the timeline was the same?
 If so, how did he know to call to her then, at the moment when she needed to be pulled away from the enticings and guilt trips of St. John?
 Was it possible that they were both forever linked in some way?
 How?
 Have you ever heard of any two people (regardless of the type of relationship) who shared an inexplicable bond or way of communication, or just knew something about the other in a moment of need?
 What bonds some people that way, and not others?

 Miss Temple offered Jane and her dear friend Helen Burns tea and a seed cake from her private dinner.
-These two women were probably the kindest and greatest positive female influences in Jane’s life, and this moment one which altered her character from becoming as bitter at the world’s injustice as Mr. Rochester, into someone who instead had learned to contain her passions and allow her logic and morality to guide her actions, as well as enable her to better aid and balance Rochester’s tempers and impulses.
+These two women were probably the kindest and greatest positive female influences in Jane’s life, and this moment was one which altered her character from becoming as bitter at the world’s injustice as Mr. Rochester, into someone who instead had learned to contain her passions and allow her logic and morality to guide her actions, as well as enable her to better aid and balance Rochester’s tempers and impulses.
 For this reason, I wanted to make a cardamom spice cupcake.
 However, as whole seeds are not generally a popularly preferred texture in cupcakes, I have chosen to use the spice already ground.

 Also, at Christmas when Diana and Mary were to return to Moor House, Jane and Hannah were “devoted...to such a beating of eggs...grating of spices, [and] compounding of Christmas cakes...to have all things in an absolutely perfect state of readiness.”
 A customary English Christmas cake of that time consisted of various dried fruits (such as raisins, currants, and cherries), nuts (almonds), citrus juice, zest, and candied peels (from oranges and lemons) and various spices.
 To combine the concept of these two recipes, I created one that might be more appealing for the modern reader (and leaving out all the dried fruits most people aren’t fond of, though you can feel free to add 1/4 cup of each that you prefer).